LA fires update: Is it safe to travel to California and is LAX closed?

 LAX is roughly around 18-19 miles south of Pacific Palisades, but the majority of arrivals and departures have continued as normal amid the wildfires.

-On Monday, there were very few cancelled departures, yet many flights were running ever so slightly delayed, especially moving into the late evening.
+On Wednesday, departures were also operating as normal yet some flights were running ever so slightly delayed, especially in the late morning and late evening.

 “LAX is open and operating normally.
 Passengers should check their flight status directly with their airline,” the airport has said on its website.